SaimShaikh/Cloud_Computing/AWS/AWS_VPN/aws-site-to-site-vpn-lab.md

 - `leftsubnet` = Singapore VPC CIDR (the "on-prem LAN")
 - `rightsubnet` = Mumbai VPC CIDR (the "AWS LAN")

+> **Common mistake:** `leftsubnet`/`rightsubnet` here must **exactly match** the CIDRs you declared as the VPN Connection's static route in Step B8 (`10.20.0.0/16`) and the Mumbai VPC CIDR (`10.10.0.0/16`).
+If you swap them, or use a narrower/wider range than AWS expects, the IKE Phase 2 (Quick Mode) negotiation will fail with a "no proposal chosen" or subnet-mismatch error even though Phase 1 (the initial key exchange) succeeds.

 ### Step C6 — Create the secrets file

 ```bash